acronym-ventures/docs/src/legal-terms-and-policies/Privacy-Policy.md

-* Identity information, such as your first name, last name, username or similar identifier, title, date of birth and gender;
+* Identity information, such as your first name, last name, username or similar identifier, title, date of birth, and gender;
 * Contact information, such as your postal address, email address and telephone number;
 * Profile information, such as your username and password, interests, preferences, feedback and survey responses;
 * Feedback and correspondence, such as information you provide in your responses to surveys, when you participate in market research activities, report a problem with Service, receive customer support, or otherwise correspond with us;